jadinV/csci2041/Hwk_05/warmup.md

-## Prove that sum is equivalently defined with folds and recursion
+## Prove that sum is equivalently definitionined with folds and recursion

 ### 1. Principle of Induction